-People are involved in decisions about what they eat and drink and their cultural and religious preferences are recorded, reviewed and acted upon.
+People are involved in decisions about what they eat and drink, where possible and any cultural and religious preferences are recorded, reviewed and acted upon.

 People have access to dietary and nutritional specialists to help meet their assessed needs if required.